-Firms located in the capital also benefit from strong backward and forward linkages from superior access to consumers and a convenient market for their product, and from access to suppliers of the inputs of production and intermediate goods.
-Urban firms also benefit from convenient access to financing, better access to government production permits, licensing for international trade and to a large and diverse labor pool.
-Gaborone enjoys underpriced externality for traffic congestion, parking, air and water pollution.
+Firms located in the capital also benefit from strong backward and forward linkages from their superior access to consumers and a convenient market for their products, and from better access to suppliers of the inputs of production and intermediate goods.
+Urban firms also benefit from convenient access to financing, better access to government production permits, licensing for international trade and proximity to a large and diverse labour pool.

-The major disadvantages associated with this pattern of urban development include agglomeration diseconomies such as the daily transport congestion, shortage of land, shortage of accommodation and increasing antisocial behaviour.
-At the national level, there is regional economic polarization, regional income inequalities and a highly centralized administration.
+The major disadvantages associated with this pattern of urban development include agglomeration diseconomies such as the daily transport congestion, shortage of land, shortage of accommodation and the deteriorating of antisocial behaviour.
+Gaborone, however, continues to enjoy underpriced externality for traffic congestion, absence of parking fees, air and water pollution.
+This works against urbanization diseconomies.
+At the national level, there exists regional economic polarization, regional income disparities and a highly centralized administration.

-The Gaborone system of settlements includes the capital and its satellite communities that are listed in Table 6.
+The Gaborone system of settlements includes the capital and its satellite communities, as shown in Table 6.

-Table 6: Population Growth Trends of Gaborone and its Satellites Area 1981 Population 1991 Population 2001 Population 2011 Population 1981 % 1991 % 2001 % 2011 % Gaborone 59 700 133 500 186 000 231 592 42.5 48.6 42.9 41.0 Gaborone Satellites 80 889 141 297 247 100 333 319 57.5 51.6 57.1 59.0 Total 140 589 274 797 433 100 564 911 100 100 100 100
+Area 1981 1991 2001 2011 1981 1991 2001 2011 Population Population Population Population Percent Percent Percent Percent Gaborone 59 700 133 500 186 000 231 592 42.5 48.6 42.9 41.0 Gaborone Satellites 80 889 141 297 247 100 333 319 57.5 51.6 57.1 59.0 Total 140 589 274 797 433 100 564 911 100 100 100 100